naotoo1/MD/README.md

 ## What is it?
 MD ML is a tool for detecting malaria based on the parasites class and uninfected class.
-This project comes in handy for medical professionals who may want to leverage the stupendous capabilities of machine learning in Medical Intelligence Systems.

 ## Prototype-based